kmdouglass/bstore/docs/database.rst

 This group contains three different datasets: localizations (locResults_A647_Pos0), a widefield image (widefieldImage_A647_Pos0), and metadata describing how the localizations were obtained.
+(The metadata is not directly visible in this image because it's stored as attributes of the locResults_A647_Pos0 group.)
 Each dataset has two optional identifiers: a **channelID** of A647 and a **posID** of 0.
 The dataset keys--if they are specified--follow the format **datasetType_channelID_posID_sliceID**.
+Because no sliceID is specified, it is absent from the name of the group.

-If the **dateID** is specified, then another layer of the hierarchy will be found between the acquisition group and the individual acquisitions within the group.
+If the **dateID** is specified, then another layer of the hierarchy will be found between the acquisition parent group and the individual acquisitions within the group.
 This feature allows experiments from the same sample but different days to be identified.
 For example, if a dateID of '2016-06-30' is specified for the HeLaL_Control group, then